Monaco national football team

-The Monaco national football team is a national side that represents Monaco in association football.
+The Monaco national football team is a national side that represents the sovereign city-state of Monaco in association football.
 The team is controlled by the Monégasque Football Federation, the governing body for all football in Monaco.
 Monaco is not a member of FIFA or UEFA, and therefore cannot enter the FIFA World Cup nor the UEFA European Championship.
 Monaco was a founding member of the N.F.-Board in 2003, and finished second in the 2006 VIVA World Cup inaugural edition.
 However, due to political opposition, Monaco severed ties with the organization in 2010.

 Although Monaco has a National Olympic Committee and has therefore been eligible for the Summer Olympics and Mediterranean Games, they have never entered either games' football tournaments.

 History

 Beginnings

 After the foundation of the Monégasque Football Federation in April 2000, Monaco played its first match in June of the same year against Gibraltar, losing 5–0.
 After this match, Monaco would return to play a match a year later against Tibet, in Freiburg, in Germany, winning 2–1.